dct2012/4wm/README.md

 ----------------------
 **frankensteinwm** is a versatile, lightweight, dynamic tiling window manager with two borders.
-Its mission is to be as small, versatile, and quick.
-It has three
-layouts: a tiling layout and two fullscreen layouts.
+Its mission is to be small, versatile, and quick.
+It has three layouts: a tiling layout and two fullscreen layouts.
 There are four direction in which you can tile, four directions in which a window can swap with another, and four directions in which you can resize a window.
 Each desktop can have gaps between windows and the size can change.
 Each virtual desktop has its own properties, unaffected by other desktops' or monitors' settings.

 Layouts
 -----